 Childhood abuse can also have an impact on your physical health and can show itself in many ways.

 Support for victims of childhood abuse

 If you were abused by someone you know or love, the effects may be even greater.
-As well as the experience itself, you’ve had your trust broken at an early point in your life and this can have lasting negative effects on your relationships with other people and be a barrier to developing a positive sexual identity.
+As well as the experience itself, you’ve had your trust broken at an early point in your life and this can have lasting negative impact on your relationships with other people and be a barrier to developing a positive sexual identity.

 Many survivors find that talking to a specialist agency or independent person, such as a GP, is a first step to understanding what has happened and working out how to move forward.